 Yokohama claims Japan’s first ice cream shop from 1865.
 Soft serve in Japan, called “soft cream”, comes in flavours wacky even to the Japanese.
 Squid, spinach, sea urchin, corn soup, wasabi, whitebait, seaweed…

 Don’t miss Cremia — crammed with Hokkaido whipped cream and milk fat.
-Vanilla is the only choice but it’s sinfully lush.
+It`s sinfully lush.